flix-/keeto-doc/source/ldap_data_model.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Access on behalf profiles enable authentication on behalf of someone else.
-Target keystores specify a group of accounts that can be used by all key providers on behalf.
+For that the UID of the user about to login is searched in the target keystore's.
+On match all valid keys of all key providers are synced into that target keystore.
 As with direct access profiles keystore options can be specified optionally and the profile can be enabled / disabled. ::